 I understand most vegetables aren’t usually sold in these small quantities.
-If you don’t have a use for leftovers like a whole jar of Kalamata olives, can of artichokes or basket of grape tomatoes get your veggies from the salad bar like Beth from Budget Bytes does in her tasty Quick Fix Salad Bar Pizza recipe.
+If you don’t have a use for leftovers like a whole jar of Kalamata olives, can of artichokes or basket of grape tomatoes get your veggies from the salad bar like Beth from Budget Bytes does.

 Got a group to feed?
-Add a batch of our Veggie Pita Pizza Bites, Chickpea Cucumber Mini Pita Pizzas or easily double this Veggie Hummus Flatbread recipe for a crowd pleasing fresh and healthy Game-Day appetizer!
+Add a batch of our Veggie Pita Pizza Bites, Chickpea Cucumber Mini Pita Pizzas, Addictive Roasted Sweet Potato Rounds or easily double this Veggie Hummus Flatbread recipe for a crowd-pleasing fresh and healthy Game-Day appetizer!